kbenhddia/LinqExtension/README.md

 <b>You need to know</b><br>
 This code doesn't support joins; you can use views in this case.<br>
 <b>Licensing</b><br>
-LinqExtension is free.
+LINQExtension is free.
 The source code is issued under a permissive free license, which means you can modify it as you like, and incorporate it into your own commercial or non-commercial software.
 Enjoy!